Paul Dummett

-Paul Dummett (born 26 September 1991) is a professional footballer who last played as a defender for National league club Carlisle United.
+Paul Dummett (born 26 September 1991) is a former professional footballer who played as a defender.
 Born in England, he played for the Wales national team.
-Mainly a centre-back, he can also play as a left-back.
+Mainly a centre-back, he also played as a left-back.

 Dummett began his career with his local side Newcastle United.
 After progressing through the youth ranks at the club, he had loan spells at Gateshead and Scottish side St Mirren.
 He made his Premier League debut in the 2013–14 season and scored his first Premier League goal against Liverpool on 19 October 2013.
 In the summer of 2024, Dummett left his boyhood club for Wigan Athletic, before signing for Carlisle United in January 2025.

+On 4 December 2025, Dummett retired as a footballer at the age of 34.

 Club career

 Newcastle United

 Dummett started his career in the Newcastle United youth system, captaining the club's reserve team on several occasions.

 Loan to Gateshead

 Dummett joined Conference National side Gateshead in March 2012, initially for a month-long loan, which was then extended until the end of the season, helping the team keep six clean sheets from ten matches.